Frequently Asked Questions

 -

-Our preferred method of plasmid DNA preparation is by anion exchange chromatography to obtain ultrapure DNA.
-Silica-based preparation methods may contain residual RNases which can affect the yield of ALiCE®.
+Yes, provided the kit uses anion exchange chromatography to obtain ultrapure DNA.
+Silica-based preparation methods often contain residual RNases which significantly affect the yield of proteins in ALiCE® expressions.

 -